-The Mirage, Pacific Islander, Seabiscuit and Constitution are some of our boats running overnight fishing trips.
-Each boat is equipped with sleeping bunks for everyone on board, with a full galley and fish holds to keep your catch fresh.
+The Mirage, Pacific Islander, Seabiscuit and Ranger 85 are some of the boats running overnight fishing trips.
+Each boat is equipped with sleeping bunks for everyone on board, with a full galley.
 As far as fishing, with less pressure and being out of range for most small boats, the quality and size of the fish make these islands a very special place.
 Outer island fishing is an excellent opportunity to score that trophy fish you have been dreaming about.
 Home to world record breaking Halibut and monster sized Lingcod.
-The outer islands has an excellent White Seabass bite during early summer and the bottom fishing for big Rockfish, Sheephead and Ocean Whitefish can be epic.
+The outer islands can have an excellent White Seabass bite during early summer and the bottom fishing for big Rockfish, Sheephead and Ocean Whitefish can be epic.

 Tackle requirements vary but are generally a bit different than local island trips.
-Be sure to ask about tackle requirements or view our online recommended tackle section for overnight fishing trips.
+Be sure to ask about tackle recommendations.